ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 the static type checker, and ensures that they lie within its ability to reason.

-Note: fully-spectrum dependently typed languages treat `t1 -> t2` as a mere abbreviation of `foreach (_ :: t1) -> t2`.
+Note: full-spectrum dependently typed languages treat `t1 -> t2` as a mere abbreviation of `foreach (_ :: t1) -> t2`.
 But until the Glorious Day, DH will treat these two very
 differently:
 * If `f1 :: t1 -> t2`, then in a call `(f1 arg)`, there are no restrictions on `arg` (except of course that it has type `t1`).